jo3rn/ai1021/README.md

 There are no office hours.
 The weekly appointments offer sufficient time and are the best opportunity to seek help or ask questions.

+For asynchronous communication use the forum in the Moodle course.

-You have the option of sending me an email.
+If neither is an option, send me an email.
 However, I do not answer them every day.

 <a id="toc-checks-for-understanding"></a>